mmphego/vehicle-history-reports/README.md

 Run php:
 `php -S 127.0.0.1:8080 -t .`

-then in your browser goto: http://localhost:8080/run.php
+then in your browser goto: http://localhost:8080/run.php hit `Go` and see the scrapping....

 # Oh, Thanks!